Bruce, Alberta

 Bruce is a hamlet in Alberta, Canada within Beaver County.
 It is located along Highway 14 between Viking and Ryley, approximately 115 km east of Edmonton, and has an elevation of 680 m.

 The community has the middle name of A. Bruce Smith, a telephone executive.
 The hamlet is located in Census Division No. 10 and in the federal riding of Vegreville-Wainwright.

-The Bruce Hotel is known to have the best steak in Alberta, and only operates on Friday and Saturday evenings.